kube-rs/gateway-api-rs/README.md

 > **Warning**: EXPERIMENTAL. **Not ready for production use**.

-> **Note**: This library should be considered "unofficial".
-While the aspiration
+> **Note**: While the aspiration is to eventually become the "official" Gateway
-> is to eventually become the "official" Gateway API bindings for Rust,
+> API bindings for Rust, [Kubernetes SIG Network] has not yet (and may never)
-> [Kubernetes SIG Network] has not yet (and may never) officially endorsed it.
+> officially endorsed it so this should be considered "unofficial" for now.

 [Kubernetes SIG Network]:https://github.com/kubernetes/community/tree/master/sig-network